top of page

 Wardrobe Staples: Choose rich, earthy colours like burnt orange, olive green, mustard, rust, terracotta and warm brown.
 Think cosy, textured, earthy fabrics that reflect the warmth and depth of autumn.

 Makeup: Opt for warm, earthy and natural tones in your makeup—think deep brown eyeshadows, warm red lipsticks, and rich gold highlighters.
 Avoid anything too bright, light or cool.
+Get some more makeup tips here.

 Hair Color: Embrace warm, rich hair colours, such as chestnut brown, deep auburn, or golden brown.
 Avoid colors like platinum blonde, jet black, or ashy brown.
+Delve into more hair color recommendations here.

 Read more about True Autumns.